Ethiopia’s Omo Valley | Africa’s Last Frontier, National Geographic Magazine: Karo village called Duss on the Banks of the Omo, Ethiopia

-This is a Karo village called Duss.
-Some say Duss is made of dust.
-The winds come downriver and take the powdered dust deposited earlier by the Omo as silt and kick it up in the air.
-This dust has the consistency of drywall powder.
-The smoke in the background is not a controlled agricultural burn like many cultures practice.
-It is an uncontrolled burn.
-These tribes just start a fire and hope it goes the right way to clear a field.
-They often end up burning down their own huts.
+In a Karo village called Duss, some say Duss is made of dust.
+The winds come downriver blowing powdered dust deposited earlier by the Omo as silt.
+The dust has the consistency of drywall powder.
+Smoke seen the background is an uncontrolled burn which is unlike agricultural burns that many cultures practice.
+The tribes just start a fire and hope it goes the right direction to clear a field, but often it ends up burning down their huts.

 Buy This Image